threefoldtech/info_grid/labs/docs/documentation/farmers/farmers.md

 For complementary information on ThreeFold farming, refer to the [Farming](../../knowledge_base/farming_toc) section.

-To buy a certified node from an official ThreeFold vendor, check the [ThreeFold Marketplace](https://marketplace.3node.global/).
+To buy a certified node from an official ThreeFold vendor, [consult this section](../../../../farmers/3node_buying/order_a_node).

 **TABLE OF CONTENTS**